garylirocks/quickrefs/azure-data-analysis.markdown

   - Apache Kafka: message broker for data stream processing

+## Apache Spark

+- Could be used in the following services:

+  - Synapse Analytics
+  - Databricks
+  - HDInsight

+- Can be used to run code (often in Python, Scala, Java) in parallel across multiple cluster nodes
+- For both batch processing and stream processing
+- `dataframe`: A ubiquitous structure in Spark, which encapsulates a table of data, used to represent both input and output
+- **Delta Lake**, an open-source storage layer that supports for
+  - transactional consistency
+  - schema enforcement
+  - unifies storage for streaming and batch data

 ## Stream Analytics

 Real-time stream processing engine

+- Uses SQL to filter or process data
+- Could run as
+  - a job (shared infrastructure)
+  - or in a cluster (dedicated infrastructure)
+- Can have reference inputs for static reference data (storage, SQL DB)

 ## Azure Data Explorer